felipeoriani/nodejs-typescript-express-rest-api/README.md

 # Task Service

 Task Service is a sample application used to handle Tasks by User.
-The goal here is to show in a simple project how I enjoy desigin and implementing the solutions I have creates after a few yeras of experience working with NodeJs.
-I am always open mind to change it since there is no silver bullet from my perspective.
+The goal here is to show in a simple project how I enjoy designing and implementing the software solutions I have creates after years of experience working as Software Engineer (since 2004) specially with NodeJs.
+I am always open mind to change it since there is no silver bullet to build software from my perspective.

 The base structure of a `Task` is: